An Embedding Framework for Consistent Polyhedral Surrogates: Introduction

-Using tools from property elicitation, we show a tight relationship between such embeddings and the class of polyhedral (piecewise-linear convex) loss functions.
-In particular, by focusing on Bayes risks, we show that every discrete loss is embedded by some polyhedral loss, and every polyhedral loss function embeds some discrete loss.
-Moreover, we show that any polyhedral loss gives rise to a calibrated link function to the loss it embeds, thus giving a very general framework to construct consistent convex surrogates for arbitrary losses.
+We prove that such an embedding scheme is intimately related to the class of polyhedral (piecewise-linear and convex) loss functions.
+In particular, every discrete loss is embedded by a polyhedral surrogate.
+Moreover, such an embedding gives rise to calibrated link function, and is therefore consistent with respect to the target loss.
+Our proofs give explicit constructions for the surrogate (\S~\ref{sec:poly-loss-embed}) and link (\S~\ref{sec:calibration}) embedding a given discrete loss.